-Intellectual property (IP) is to protect creations such as inventions, literary, artistic creations, designs, logos and symbols, names and images.
+Intellectual property (IP) protects creations such as inventions, literary, and artistic creations, designs, logos and symbols, names and images.

 Protecting your creations makes it easier to take legal action against anyone who blatantly steals or copies it without permission.

 It also helps you get the compensation you deserve for your intellectual property.
 You may be wondering: How do I protect my intellectual property?
-The best way to protect your intellectual property is to register it with a patent office.
+Registering with a patent office is the best way to protect your intellectual property.

 If you have a new idea or startup business there are many types of ways you can protect your intellectual property, and some countries do this differently.